jpartri/MajorMatch-majorquiz/README.md

-# MajorMatch
+# Major Match

+## Description

+Major Match is a web application designed to help students explore and discover potential college majors based on their interests, skills, and preferences.
+By providing personalized recommendations and valuable insights into various fields of study, Major Match aims to assist students in making informed decisions about their academic and career paths.

+## Why Major Match?

-Choosing a college major is a significant decision that can shape the trajectory of a student’s academic and professional future.
-However, many students struggle with indecision, uncertainty, and lack of clarity when faced with the multitude of options available.
-MajorMatch addresses this challenge by offering a comprehensive solution that leverages technology to empower students in their decision-making process.
+Choosing a college major is a significant decision that can shape one's future career and academic trajectory.
+However, many students struggle with identifying the right major that aligns with their interests and aspirations.
+Major Match addresses this challenge by offering a user-friendly platform that guides students through a series of questions and assessments to identify suitable majors that match their profiles.

-MajorMatch is a new software application designed to assist students in the challenging task of selecting a college major that aligns with their interests, skills, and career aspirations.
-With an intuitive interface and sophisticated algorithms, MajorMatch conducts a comprehensive assessment of users’ strengths and preferences, providing personalized recommendations and valuable insights into potential academic pathways.
-Here, we will explore the features, benefits, and potential impact of MajorMatch in guiding students toward informed decision-making and academic success.
+## Key Features

+- Personalized assessment: MajorMatch uses a tailored questionnaire to gather information about users' interests, skills, and preferences.
+- Comprehensive database: The application provides access to a vast database of college majors, including detailed information about each major's curriculum, career prospects, and related industries.
+- Match algorithm: Major Match employs a sophisticated matching algorithm to analyze user responses and generate personalized recommendations based on compatibility with different majors.
+- User profiles: Users can create profiles to save their assessment results, explore recommended majors, and track their progress over time.
+- Resources and insights: Major Match offers additional resources and insights, such as articles, videos, and interviews with professionals, to help users explore and learn more about specific majors and career paths.